What is energy work and do you need it? + 5 common types of energy work

 My introduction into this work began when I received my first shamanic healing session in 2013 from my now mentor Robin Afinowich.
 It was the most impactful healing session I’ve experienced, but I will save my story and initiation into this work for a later post.

 This is a healing modality that you won’t find many certifications for because people are often born or initiated into this work and taught through lineages of teachers that don’t always honor certification the way so many do in the West.

 Of course, as for recommendations, I suggest my teacher, Robin Afinowich, but she only offers local sessions in the greater Phoenix area and is generally booked out.
-That said, I will be opening up the doors to book with me for shamanic healing sessions very soon!
-My newsletter subscribers will be the first to know when and will have early access to book with me.
-Click here to be the first to know when I begin offering this service.
+That said, I do offer distance sessions in case you’d like to check them out here.

 Another intuitive energy worker I deeply respect who I’ve heard speak about her practice often is Judea Star.
 She also co-hosts an amazing podcast called Spirit Speakers, which I highly recommend!
 You can learn more about her or book an intuitive healing session with her here.

 Other kinds of energy work

 This is truly such a brief introduction to energy work!
 There are so many other powerful kinds of energy work that I didn’t have room to discuss here.
 Some of my personal favorites are sound healing, acupuncture, and reflexology.